 A brief use case

 John Smith is the owner of an online Novelty Christmas Jumper store founded in 2010.
-Three seasons on and coming into the fourth, John has been delivering Jumpers worldwide and in turn has had a serious increase in sales.
+Seasons on, John has started delivering Jumpers worldwide and in turn has had a serious increase in sales.
 When John initially set up the business he purchased a small server to run both company software and host the website, unfortunately this hardware investment was done without the foresight of such amazing growth.
 John now has hardware that is incapable of maintaining his business.
 During his busy period last year John received daily complaints about the performance of his website.
 John’s company has scaled and his hardware and software both need to do the same.

 Although John Smith’s Novelty Christmas Jumper store is a fictional creation, it is a perfect example of how the cloud can benefit scaling companies.
 Rather than a heavy upfront investment in IT, as your business grows, the cloud allows your hardware and software solutions to scale as required.
 Another point to note is the major busy period at Christmas.
 Companies no longer have to purchase IT equipment to deal with the worst case scenario.
 The elasticity of the cloud allows businesses to add and subtract Virtual Machines and Disk Space with just a few lines of code.
 We are now in an era of service based, requirement ready computing.
 The next question is – how did we get here?